Work-Life and Career Flexibility

 Child Care Services: UMMS sponsors two child care centers for infants, toddlers and preschool children close to University and Memorial campuses, respectively.
 For more information see the Bright Horizons flyer and Human Resources Child Care webpage.
 Additionally, Care.com offers back-up child care and adult care services.
 For more information see Care.com's Backup Care flyer.

 Diversity and Inclusion: Diversity is inherent in University of Massachusetts Medical School’s mission to advance the health and well-being of the people of the Commonwealth and the world through pioneering education, research and health care delivery.
 As an institution, we are preparing tomorrow’s physicians, nurses and scientists to serve and relate to a multicultural society by increasing representation of minorities and women in student, faculty and staff positions, improving the cultural competence of our workforce through diversity education, and building an inclusive culture where we learn from our differences.
-For more information and for UMMS policies related to diversity and inclusion see the Diversity and Equal Opportunity Office website.
+For more information and for UMMS policies related to diversity and inclusion see the Diversity and Inclusion Office website.

 Dual Career Hires: Although UMMS currently does not have a formal policy for the hire of both partners, we actively seek opportunities for the partner of a faculty candidate during the recruitment process.

 Early/Phased Retirement: UMMS currently does not have a policy or procedure for faculty to take early retirement or to phase in retirement but individual faculty may negotiate with their Department chair to establish a plan for retirement.